 Banking services are useful to traders of all levels of experience.
 Saxo Bank offers bank transfers and credit/debit cards.
 Pepperstone has a comprehensive offer with bank transfers, credit/debit, PayPal, and Skrill.

-Saxo Bank and Pepperstone are the leading online brokers in 2021.
+Saxo Bank and Pepperstone are the leading online brokers.
 Both have strengths and weaknesses depending on your trading experience and needs.
 We recommend Saxo Bank to active traders who want to use professional tools and receive VIP service.
 Pepperstone is a good fit for beginner traders because of its research and learning tools.